tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 It became tabloid fodder and even drew the attention of conservatives in the federal government who had been zeroing in on the LGBT community for decades.
 In the 1950s, during Joseph McCarthy's Red Scare, more gay men were fired from government jobs and suspected communists.
 The so-called lavender scare among lawmakers, lawyers and judges easily transformed into gay panic.
-What makes the John Parisi murder trial unique in the life of the queer panic defense is how his lawyers stuck to Dr. Edward Kemp's 1920 theory of homosexual panic as it applied to police's defense.

 </james>
 <from></from>